oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple/sd_jwt_payload.json}}

-The respective Disclosures are created by the Issuer:
+The respective Disclosures, created by the Issuer, are listed below.
+In the text below and in other locations in this specification, the label "SHA-256 Hash:" is used as a shorthand for the label "Base64url-Encoded SHA-256 Hash:".

 {{examples/simple/disclosures.md}}